-Lot prices vary considerably between communities and subdivisions.
-A half-acre lot in western Waukesha County or southern Ozaukee County can cost $60,000 to more than $200,000, while a similar lot in Washington County may be priced between $45,000 and $75,000.
-Legal descriptions for lots are either “lot & block” or "metes & bounds.”
-Lot & block parcels are the most frequently used legal description, especially in subdivisions.
-They state the actual lot dimensions and reference a certified survey that is kept on file at the county courthouse.
-Metes & bounds parcels are often used to describe isolated or scattered lots.
-If the seller uses this type of legal description, you should have your property surveyed in order to verify its actual boundaries.
+If you do decide to buy a lot on your own, understand that lot prices vary considerably between communities and subdivisions.
+Legal descriptions of lots are either “lot & block” or “mete & bounds.”
+Lot & block parcels are the most frequently used legal description, especially within subdivisions.
+They state the actual lot dimensions and reference a certified survey that is kept on file at the local county courthouse.
+Mete & bounds parcels are often used to describe isolated or scattered lots.
+If the seller uses a mete & bounds legal description, you should have your property surveyed to verify its actual boundaries.

 There are several issues you need to consider when choosing a lot.
 Due to the size of the investment you'll be making and the risks involved, you should seek legal assistance and/or consult with the local building inspector before you buy.
 Some of the things you should consider are:

-- DEED RESTRICTIONS - Ask the seller for a copy of the deed so you can review any restrictions or "covenants."
-Some subdivisions limit the building materials that can be used and may require a third party to approve your home’s design.
+- DEED RESTRICTIONS - Ask the seller for a copy of the deed so you can review any restrictions or "covenants" that may affect the land you are buying.
+Some subdivisions limit the building materials that can be used to build your home, specify how your home must be placed on your lot and may require a third party to approve your home’s design.
+They may even prohibit you from leaving your cars in the driveway.
 Once you have signed the deed, you are legally obligated to adhere to its restrictions.

-- DRAINAGE - Any purchase offer should be contingent on the fact that the parcel is not in a floodplain, and you should double check with the city engineer or building inspector.
-In addition, find out how the lot drains.
-The county surveyor's office has topographical maps that can help.
+- DRAINAGE - Any purchase offer should be contingent on the parcel not being located in a floodplain, and you should double check with the city engineer or building inspector.
+In addition, find out how the lot drains and whether it is a catch basin or run off from other lots.
+The county surveyor's office has topographical maps to identiy drainage patterns.

 - SEWER/SEPTIC - If you need a septic system, make sure the lot has a recent - and acceptable - percolation and soil test.
 Clay is prevalent in Wisconsin soils and can interfere with drainage.
 If you have poor soil, you may have to install a special, mound-type septic system.
 If you have metro or storm sewer service, find out how much the lateral hookups will cost.